How much does it cost?

 How do I sign up for an intramural soccer?

-In order to sign up for you must click on this link and create an account.
+In order to sign up for you must click on the link posted on the main page and create an account.
 Once your account is created please add your kids and register them with our club.

 Do we have to provide our own equipment?